 “Though I am certain Hoffman could never have predicted COVID-19, I can’t help but think how quickly we have all had to adjust to a predominantly digital working environment.
 We have had no choice but to connect online and with that, many people are suddenly thinking about that LinkedIn profile they have not paid any attention to.
 My Linkedin experience changed the moment I shifted my mindset.
 Firstly, I had to overcome the fear of putting myself out there online and the insecurity of what others would think.
 Secondly, I consciously remained connected to the ultimate purpose.
 I knew I wasn’t posting for the attention (an introvert’s nightmare), I was posting to attract the right people, places, and opportunities into my life, and to be of service.

 “In the two years, I have been active on the platform, my connections have increased dramatically, I have had several articles go viral, I have been offered international speaking opportunities, I signed new clients and I have received some of the most beautiful notes telling me that my articles or posts have helped in some way.
-If COVID-19 has taught us anything, it is the power we have to connect and remain connected to others online.
 We all have access to these incredibly powerful platforms and with that, the opportunity to develop a network, harness the power of influence and be exposed to new people, places, and opportunities.
 Opportunities are out there but in order to capture them, we need to be out there also.”

 Why is LinkedIn a POWERFUL tool to get ahead for your business and brand?